Profanity: Why God Cares About the Words You Use

 Jesus warned, “Out of the abundance of the heart the mouth speaks.
 A good man out of the good treasure of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.
 But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
 For by your words you will be justified, and by your words you will be condemned” (Matthew 12:34-37).

-If we make a point of using crass, vulgar words—whether for shock value or simply to add emphasis—we are sending a message that we don’t mind lowering our standards and compromising our values to make a point.
+If we make a point of using crass, vulgar words—whether for shock value or simply to add emphasis—what does this say about our character?

 Your words are your superpower.
 You have the opportunity to provide others with “what is good for necessary edification, that it may impart grace to the hearers.”
 Or you can settle for filthiness, foolish talking and coarse jesting, “which are not fitting.”